 1. It costs less.
 Content marketing generates around three times more leads and costs more than 60 percent less than traditional marketing efforts, according to Demand Metric.

-2. More than six in 10 companies outsource their content marketing, says Mashable and Inbound Writer.
+2. More than six in 10 companies outsource their content marketing.

 3. More than 70 percent of big companies and more than 30 percent of small companies use both in-house and outsourced resources for their content, the Content Marketing Institute.
 This allows the in-house staff to focus on more in-depth content creation, such as eBooks and case studies.